shradha029/NyayaAI/README.md

 **Understand your rights.
 Know your next step.**

-An AI-powered Indian legal information assistant, built for **Hack Devengers 1.0**.
+An AI-powered Indian legal information assistant.

 ---